Arrest of a Suspect in Sarajevo: Background

-On 28 June 1914, the heir to the throne of the Austro-Hungarian Empire, Archduke Franz Ferdinand and his wife Sophie were assassinated, shot at close range from a crowded sidewalk while visiting Sarajevo, the provincial capital of Bosnia-Herzegovina, occupied by Austria-Hungary since 1878 and formally annexed since 1908.
-The shooter, Gavrilo Princip, a teenage Bosnian Serb member of Mlada Bosna, an organisation of Serbs, Croats and Muslims dedicated to free Bosnia of Austria-Hungarian rule and unite all Southern Slavs, was arrested immediately and with him numerous other suspects.
+On 28 June 1914, Archduke Franz Ferdinand, the heir to the Austro-Hungarian Empire, and his wife, Sophie, were assassinated while visiting Sarajevo, the provincial capital of Bosnia-Herzegovina.
+The assassination occurred at close range as they were shot from a crowded sidewalk.
+At that time, Bosnia-Herzegovina had been under the occupation of Austria-Hungary since 1878 and was formally annexed in 1908.
+The shooter was identified as Gavrilo Princip, a teenage Bosnian Serb and a member of Mlada Bosna, an organisation dedicated to the liberation of Bosnia from Austria-Hungarian rule and the unification of all Southern Slavs, including Serbs, Croats, and Muslims.
+Following the assassination, Gavrilo Princip was promptly arrested, along with numerous other suspects associated with the organisation.

-The assassination awakened inter-ethnic tensions and pogrom-like anti-Serb riots broke out encouraged in some instances by the Austro-Hungarian authorities.
-Bosnian Muslim violence against Serbs in Sarajevo and other parts of Bosnia and Herzegovina as well as violence by Croats against Serbs resulted in schools, houses and restaurants demolished and shops looted.
-Governor Potiorek of Bosnia, who had been responsible for the security of the Archduke and his wife, ordered the arrest of all supposedly suspect Serbs in Bosnia; in the first forty-eight hours after the assassination, more than two hundred leading Serbs were arrested and taken to prison in Sarajevo alone, by the end of July 5,000 Serbs had been jailed, of whom about 150 were hanged.
-All the conspirators were arrested except Muhamed Mehmedbašić, a Bosnian Muslim, who managed to escape to Montenegro; for political reasons the Austrian police investigators did not chase him as they needed to emphasise the exclusively Serbian nature of the assassination plot.
-Three terrorists Princip, Cabrinović and Grabez were sentenced to twenty years' imprisonment, avoiding capital punishment because of their age, three others received jail terms and five were hanged.
+The assassination had a profound impact on inter-ethnic relations, leading to pogrom-like anti-Serb riots, in some instances encouraged by Austro-Hungarian authorities.
+These violent events resulted in Bosnian Muslims and Croats engaging in violence against Serbs in Sarajevo and other parts of Bosnia and Herzegovina, leading to the destruction of schools, houses, and restaurants, as well as looting of shops.

+Governor Oskar Potiorek of Bosnia, who had been responsible for the security of the Archduke and his wife, responded by ordering the arrest of all individuals suspected of being involved in the plot.
+Within the first forty-eight hours after the assassination, over two hundred prominent Serbs were apprehended and taken to prison in Sarajevo alone.
+By the end of July, around 5,000 Serbs had been jailed, and approximately 150 of them faced capital punishment by hanging.
+With the exception of Muhamed Mehmedbašić, a Bosnian Muslim, who managed to escape to Montenegro, all other conspirators were arrested.
+The Austrian police investigators did not pursue Mehmedbašić for political reasons, as they sought to emphasise the plot's exclusively Serbian nature.
+Among those involved, three individuals, namely Princip, Cabrinović, and Grabez, received twenty years' imprisonment, avoiding the death penalty due to their age.
+Additionally, three others received jail terms, while five were executed by hanging.

-There is no record of the act itself but "numerous press illustrations of little reliability but great imagination”.
-One photograph in particular, depicting the arrest of a suspect in Sarajevo, has been reproduced time and again, in the following weeks, months and years, in books and articles, claiming to depict the arrest of murderer Gavrilo Princip.
+The actual act itself is not documented, but there are "numerous press illustrations of little reliability but great imagination."
+One photograph, commonly referred to as "the arrest of a suspect in Sarajevo," has been repeatedly reproduced in various books and articles over the following weeks, months, and years, claiming to depict the arrest of murderer Gavrilo Princip.